leventemo/lvnt/src/data/blog/_2026/what-is-a-tune.md

 And all the people in the future who will learn it in the future and all the ways they will play it throughout their lifetimes.

-And then, you know, all the ways it could be be played.
+And then, you know, all the ways it could be played.

 And so you've got this very interesting kind of stack of possibilities.
 And imagine if you were a computer navigating how do I play this tune and how do I make my decisions in the moment, what note am I going to play next for how long, at what volume, at what precise pitch and all the other kind of choices that are open to us as musicians.